Herbert throws for 382 yards, Chargers hold off Steelers

 Ekeler put the Chargers back up by two scores with his fourth score of the game before the Steelers scored 17 straight points to take the lead.
 Roethlisberger connected with Eric Ebron for a 5-yard TD to draw them ton 34-27.
 On the ensuing drive, Cameron Sutton picked off Herbert’s pass intended for Allen and returned it to the 10.
 Pat Freiermuth tied it three plays later on a 5-yard TD run.

-After Pittsburgh took the opening kickoff and scored on Chris Boswell’s 36-yard field goal, Ekeler put Los Angeles on top 7-3 with a 6-yard carry off left tackle.
+The Chargers scored on their first five possessions for the first time since 2017 against Washington.
+Ekeler ended three of the drives with TDs, and put Los Angeles on top 7-3 with a 6-yard carry off left tackle.

 Ekeler extended the lead to 14-3 with 3:42 remaining in the second quarter with a 10-yard reception on a check-down from Herbert.
 His best play of the night though came on his third TD, when he took a screen from Herbert, juked Steelers’ cornerback James Pierre, broke a tackle by Terrell Edmunds and then dragged Taco Charlton the last 3 yards into the end zone to make it 24-10 three minutes into the third quarter.